-How Does Substance Abuse Cause Mental Illness
+How Does Drug Abuse Cause Mental Illness

 It is commonly known that alcohol and certain medications can induce mental illness or exacerbate an existing psychiatric problem.
 Someone may not have depression or schizophrenia before engaging in drug misuse, for example.
 However, some medicines can cause these illnesses, and there is no way to know who is at risk.
-It’s possible that if they hadn’t begun using, they wouldn’t have developed a problem which then requires at least partial hospitalization to treat.
+It’s possible if they hadn’t begun using, they wouldn’t have developed a problem that then requires at least partial hospitalization to treat.

 Substance addiction can alter neurotransmitters and hormones in the brain in both the short and long term.
 If these hormones go out of balance, it can pave the way for the development of psychiatric disease.
 Because their brains are still growing, young people are particularly susceptible.
 Substance misuse at a young age might have long-term consequences.

 There is evidence that drug and alcohol usage has a significant effect on depression and schizophrenia.
 Certain substances and alcohol have been linked to the development or ‘activation’ of psychiatric problems.
 It is unknown, however, why this occurs.

 Alcohol, Opioids, and Depression

 Depressive symptoms affect one-third to half of all persons who drink alcohol.
 According to research, prolonged alcohol consumption alters brain chemistry and may result in folate deficiency, both of which are causes of depressive illness.
 Furthermore, significant alcohol use in a short period of time might resemble depressive symptoms.
 If minor symptoms are already present, this might exacerbate psychological difficulties.